bbalon/perl-flexlm-commenter/README.md

 ./perl-flexlm-commenter license_file.lic [options] > new_license_file.lic
 ```

-#Future developement
+#Future development
-1. specify date with option
-2. select before, after or between
+1. comment between two dates or specify multiple dates to comment
-3. currently only comments INCREMENT lines, but needs to be expanded to also comment FEATURE line
+2. currently only comments INCREMENT lines, but needs to be expanded to also comment FEATURE line
-4. reverse options to uncomment features and increments for some dates (before, after or between)
+3. reverse options to uncomment features and increments for some dates (before, after or between)
-5. add comment above commented feature describing date and reason for comment
+4. add comment above commented feature describing date and reason for comment